 With genetic testing, doctors can sometimes find out which genetic mutations are causing a person’s NSCLC.
 They can then use targeted tyrosine kinase inhibitors (TKIs) to treat NSCLC.
 TKIs are drugs that make it hard for specific genes and proteins to do their jobs.

 Different TKIs will target different genetic mutations.
-The NCI lists the following as common TKIs:
+The

 - EGFR inhibitors, including erlotinib and gefitinib